3 Actions You Can Take If Your Employer Hasn’t Provided You With Active Assailant Training

 It Never Hurts To Ask

 One of the first steps you can take is to go to your HR or Risk department and ask if they have plans to implement a workplace violence program.
 It is possible that with everything else they have their plates, this initiative simply hasn’t become a priority yet.
 If one or more employees bring this request to their attention, you may find that that is all it takes to get the ball rolling on addressing safety within your organization.
 For your question to have the best possible response, do some research on what companies should be doing to address workplace violence.
 We suggest that you ask if they have, or plan to have the following:

-- Emergency Operations Plan (sometimes referred to as Emergency Action Plan or Crisis Management Plan) that includes a Workplace Violence and Active Assailant section
+- Emergency Action Plan (sometimes referred to as Emergency Operations Plan or Crisis Management Plan) that includes a Workplace Violence and Active Assailant section

 - Policies on Domestic Violence, Workplace Violence, and Weapons

-- Training on Active Assailant response within the workplace (check out this article [HYPERLINK to last week’s blog] for more details on what a comprehensive training includes)
+- Training on Active Shooter response within the workplace (check out this article for more details on what a comprehensive training program includes)

 - Mass Notification System to enable easy communication to all employees in an emergency

 - Any physical security measures added to the building

 Using ride share apps like Uber and Lyft can come in handy if you find yourself needing a ride in a strange town.
 When using one of these apps, always be aware of your surroundings, and look up the navigation silently if possible to ensure the driver is taking you to the right place.